 - Mystery reader – adults invited to read to the children in groups.

 - Summer reading challenge – promote Derbyshire library scheme.

 - Book worms- club where junior children read a story to a group.

-For more information about reading and phonics at Melbourne Infant School please see below to see our PowerPoint which is delivered to parents early in the Autumn term each year.
+For more information about phonics at Melbourne Infant School please see the link below to the phonic page and our PowerPoint which is delivered to parents early in the Autumn term each year.

 Strategies are modelled and used during whole class, group, shared, paired or individual reading.